Superconductor Discovery

 You can read our final report at:

-With some of my friends from SSP, David Fargalla and Kaku Benti, I built thypher.com.
-It's a Physics-inspired Wordle-like game, where players guess a daily 5-letter word by solving and deciphering the equations.
+thypher.com.
+It's a Physics-inspired Wordle-like game, where players guess a daily 5-letter word by solving and deciphering provided equations.
 The name is a portmanteau of the words "theorem" and "cypher."

-I've found that this game is a great, fun way to refresh myself on Physics equations daily, especially as a budding future Physics major — and we've gotten plenty of positive feedback from others who feel the same way.
-So far, in our first week, we've garnered around 5,000 players.
-And we hope to grow it further!
+I've found that this game is a great, fun way to refresh myself on Physics equations daily — and we've gotten plenty of positive feedback from others who feel the same way.
+So far, in our first few months, we've garnered over 25,000 players.
+And we hope to grow it even further!

 Firebreak Optimization

-Together with my friend Armaan Gomes, I worked on a science fair project on firebreak placement optimization with genetic algorithms in sophomore year of high school.
-In this work, we built a cellular-automata based wildfire simulation with the Alexandridis model that was integrated with real-world data.
+In sophomore year of high school, together with my friend Armaan Gomes, I worked on a science fair project on firebreak placement optimization with genetic algorithms.
+We built a cellular-automata based wildfire simulation with the Alexandridis model that was integrated with real-world data.
 And, with this, we applied genetic algorithms to compute realistic and effective firebreak constructions.

 Additional Details.
 This work won First Place in the Computer Science category at the 2023 California Science and Engineering Fair (CSEF).

-I've worked on a couple projects in the past — most of them have to do with physics.
+I've worked on a couple projects in the past — most of them have to do with AI, physics, or both.
 Here's a brief overview of them.